A lot or a little?

 What parents need to know

-Parents need to know that this 1966 movie is a product of the era in which it was filmed, and the treatment of two Asian characters would be considered offensive by today's standards.
-The roles of husband and wife also seem dated.
+Parents need to know that this 1966 movie is a product of the era in which it was filmed, and the treatment of two Asian characters is racist by today's standards.
+The roles of husband and wife are also dated.
 Lots of scenes of adorable puppies getting up to mischief will make this a winner for dog lovers.